π³Domain Trees

 Role: The root domain (

-is the root domain of a tree containingsales.example.com
+example.comis the root domain of a tree containingsales.example.comandmarketing.example.com.

 Child Domain